 7 Things You Didn’t Know About Imaging Cytometry

 We are visual creatures.
-We seek to capture and describe the world around us.
+We seek to capture and describe the world around us through imaging.
 Some of the earliest evidence of this is found in the cave paintings that have been found around the world, like this painting of a horse found in the caves in Lascaux, France.

 Figure 1: Cave painting of a horse.
 From Wiki.